ai-poet/copilot-api/README.md

 - Be mindful that Claude 3.7 thinking mode consumes more tokens
 - Enable the `--manual` flag to review and approve each request before processing
 - If you have a GitHub Business account with Copilot, use the `--business` flag
+- Use Bearer token authentication in production environments to secure your API

 ### Manual Request Approval